oskiegarcia/aws-eks-demo/README.md

 ###  DELETE THE EKSCTL CLUSTER
-Delete the cluster when you no longer needs it for this workshop
+Delete the cluster when you no longer need it for this workshop

 ```sh
 eksctl delete cluster --name=eks-workshop-eksctl